HalahRaadSalih/g16-project-settings/readme.md

  - Create models,views, controllers folders
  - Create assets folder, with css,images and javascript subfolders.
  - Create server.js
- - Cd into conrtollers and create router.js
+ - Cd into contollers folder and create router.js
+ - Create db folder with knex.js file inside it
  - Your project after a `tree` command would look like this:

  ```